javaidiqbal11/Fast-RAGs-Updates/ReadMe.md

-# Fast-RAG - RAGs_Updates Branch
+# Fast RAGs Updates

-Welcome to the `RAGs_Updates` branch of the Fast-RAG repository.
+Welcome to the `RAGs_Updates` repository.
 This branch focuses on updates and enhancements related to Retrieval-Augmented Generation (RAG) using fast and efficient techniques.
 The following documentation provides an overview of the branch, its purpose, and how to use it.

 ## Overview